singh-arulraj/Behavioral-Cloning/writeup_report.md

 #### 1. An appropriate model architecture has been employed

-My model consists of a convolution neural network with 5x5 kernel sizes and depths between 24 and 36 (model.py lines 93-94)
+My model consists of a 2 Layers of convolution neural network with 5x5 kernel sizes and depths between 24 and 36 (model.py lines 95-96)
+Followed by Another 2 layers of convolution neural network with kernel sizes 3 X 3 and depths 48 and 64.
+Maxpooling layer is deployed.

-The model includes RELU layers to introduce nonlinearity (code line 93-94), and the data is normalized in the model using a Keras lambda layer (code line 89).
+The model includes RELU layers to introduce nonlinearity (code line 95-100), and the data is normalized in the model using a Keras lambda layer (code line 91).

 #### 2. Attempts to reduce overfitting in the model

 The model was trained and validated on different data sets to ensure that the model was not overfitting.
 The model was tested by running it through the simulator and ensuring that the vehicle could stay on the track.
+2 Dropout layers have been deployed to reduce overfitting.

 #### 3. Model parameter tuning